Cfaccetti/ukairqualitydashboard/README.md

 ## Air Quality Dashboard

 Upon running the Python code in the file "dashboard-map.py", a dashboard will open on the browser, with the address http://127.0.0.1:8050/.
+Note that the API key has been redacted.
+Insert your own OpenAQ API key tp the code to access the data.

 ## Historical Data for a Specific Location

 Upon running the Python code in the file "historical-data-locations.py", an input request, asking for the name of the location to examine will appear.
 Type a location name from the dashboard dropdown list.
+Note that the API key has been redacted.
+Insert your own OpenAQ API key tp the code to access the data.

 # Author Contributions